davemhyman/lava2d/README.md

 # Lava2d

 Hello and thanks for your interest in this project!
-This is the core python code needed to run the lava flow propagation model described in Hyman et al. (2022, in review: JGR - Solid Earth).
+This is the core python code needed to run the lava flow propagation model described in Hyman et al. (2022, JGR - Solid Earth).

 **Please note: This model is not yet peer reviewed, so use at your own risk and discretion.
 This model is intended only for research purposes currently.**